 Final Thoughts on selecting a Hunting Knife

 Deer season is right around the corner, and gear testing and buying season is underway.
-Few things in your deer arsenal trump a quality knife.
+Few things in your arsenal trump the best hunting knife.
 I’ve watched buddies drop a deer and then struggle for hours with a sub-par, less-than-sharp knife.
 I toted a Walmart special in my pocket early in my hunting career.
 I wasn’t about to drop $200 or more on a knife.
 I’ve learned that the better the knife, the easier the chore becomes when the trigger is pulled, or the string is dropped.
 I no longer worry about the process but rather look forward to it because I know I have the right knife, and often several of them, to perform all the necessary chores that come with a successful deer harvest.

 Related Stories: